 Potato Pancakes

-Mix thawed shredded potatoes with an egg, some flour, and seasoning for crispy potato pancakes.
+Mix thawed shredded Taters with an egg, some flour, and seasoning for crispy potato pancakes.
 Fry them in a pan until golden brown.

 Potato Tacos

-Use diced thawed potatoes as a filling for tacos.
+Diced thawed Taters can be used as a filling for tacos.
 Season them with cumin, chili powder, and paprika for a flavorful twist.

 Loaded Breakfast Burritos